Quick Kimchi Cucumber Pickle

 2 cloves garlic, finely chopped

-2 green onions, white and light green parts only, finely chopped
+2 green onions, white and light green parts only, sliced as thin as you can

 1 ¼ inch piece fresh ginger, peeled and finely chopped